AdobeDocs/pass.en/help/authentication/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-partner-flows.md

 >
 > REST API V2 implementation is bounded by the [Throttling mechanism](/help/authentication/throttling-mechanism.md) documentation.

+The Partner method enables multiple applications to use a partner framework status payload to achieve single sign-on (SSO) at the device level when using Adobe Pass services.

+The applications are responsible for retrieving the partner framework status payload using partner specific frameworks or libraries outside of Adobe Pass systems.

+The applications are responsible for including this partner framework status payload as part of the `AP-Partner-Framework-Status` header for all requests that specify it.

+For more details about `AP-Partner-Framework-Status` header, refer to the [AP-Partner-Framework-Status](../../appendix/headers/rest-api-v2-appendix-headers-ap-partner-framework-status.md) documentation.

+The Adobe Pass Authentication REST API V2 has support for Partner Single Sign-On (SSO) for end users of client applications running on iOS, iPadOS or tvOS.

+For more details about single sign-on (SSO) for Apple platform, refer to the [Apple SSO Cookbook (REST API V2)](/help/authentication/single-sign-on/partner-single-sign-on/apple-single-sign-on/apple-sso-cookbook-rest-api-v2.md) documentation.

 ## Retrieve partner authentication request {#retrieve-partner-authentication-request}

 ### Prerequisites {#prerequisites-retrieve-partner-authentication-request}